open-mmlab/mmdetection3d/docs/en/advanced_guides/customize_dataset.md

 #### Vision-Based 3D Detection

-The raw data for Vision-Based 3D object detection are typically organized as follows, where `ImageSets` contains split files indicating which files belong to training/validation set, `images` contains the images from different cameras, for example, images from `camera_x` need to be placed in `images\images_x`. `calibs` contains calibration information files which store the camera intrinsic matrix of each camera, and `labels` includes label files for 3D detection.
+The raw data for vision-based 3D object detection are typically organized as follows, where `ImageSets` contains split files indicating which files belong to training/validation set, `images` contains the images from different cameras, for example, images from `camera_x` need to be placed in `images\images_x`. `calibs` contains calibration information files which store the camera intrinsic matrix of each camera, and `labels` includes label files for 3D detection.

 ```
 mmdetection3d